salyu9/Untitled.ConfigDataBuilder/README.md

 For vectors, colors, arrays, dictionaries or custom multi-segment types, the separators can be specified by flags.
 See [Flags](#flags) for more detail about specify separators.

 The default separators for vectors/colors/arrays are "`,`", And the default separators for dictionary are "`,`" and "`:`" (between a key and a value).
+Trailing separators is allowed.

+- This introduces a problem if nullable type or string is used in array (i.e. multi-segment converter that accepts blanks).
+For `int?[]`, data "`1, , 2,`" will be `[1, null, 2]`.
+If the last `null` is required, you can explicitly use `1, , 2, null` or add an additional separator at the end.

 Arrays of arrays (actually jagged arrays) and arrays of vectors/colors will need two separators.
 Defaults are "`;`" for array and "`,`" for elements.
 For example: `1, 2, 3; 4, 5; 6` will be `[[1, 2, 3], [4, 5], [6]]`.